EU asks members to investigate after VW admits new irregularities

 Europe's biggest motor manufacturer admitted in September it had rigged U.S. diesel emissions tests to mask the level of emissions of health-harming nitrogen oxides.

-In a growing scandal, the German company said on Tuesday it had also understated the fuel consumption - and so carbon dioxide emissions - of about 800,000 vehicles.
+In a deepening scandal, the German company said on Tuesday it had also understated the fuel consumption - and so carbon dioxide emissions - of about 800,000 vehicles.

 In a letter seen by Reuters, the Commission said it was not aware of any irregularities concerning carbon dioxide values and was seeking the support of EU governments "to find out how and why this could happen".

-It said it had already contacted Germany's Federal Motor Transport Authority (KBA), which is responsible for approving the conformity of new car types, and raised the issue with other national authorities at a meeting late on Thursday in Brussels.
+It said it had already contacted Germany's Federal Motor Transport Authority (KBA), which is responsible for approving the conformity of new car types, and was raising the issue with other national authorities at a meeting late on Thursday in Brussels.

 A Commission spokeswoman confirmed the letter, adding it asked national governments "to widen their investigations to establish potential breaches of EU law".